segmentio/segment-docs/src/unify/linked-profiles/linked-events.md

 Before getting started, note the following requirements for Linked Events:

 1. Snowflake or BigQuery data warehouse support and write access.
-- View the [BigQuery](/docs/unify/linked-profiles/setup-guides/bigquery/) and [Snowflake](/docs/unify/linked-profiles/setup-guides/snowflake/) setup guides.
+- View the [BigQuery](/docs/unify/linked-profiles/setup-guides/bigquery-setup/) and [Snowflake](/docs/unify/linked-profiles/setup-guides/snowflake-setup/) setup guides.
 2. Access to Unify in your workspace.
 3. Access to the Destination you'll be using with Linked Events.
 This helps you validate your data.

-> warning "Data store requirement"
+> info ""
-> While any customer data residency is ok with Linked Profiles, your data store must be in the United States.
+> Segment stores and processes all data in the United States.

 ### Linked Events roles